-Find out about permitted tolerance and enforcement of requirements for verified gross mass (VGM).
-You may also have to deal with delays in providing or transmitting the VGM electronically.
+Find out about permitted tolerance, enforcement of requirements and how we will deal with delays in transmitting the VGM electronically.

 Permitted tolerance of a verified gross mass

-The permitted tolerance is not specified, rather Marine Order 42 specifies the equipment accuracy standards to be applied.
+The permitted tolerance is not specified.
+Marine order 42 specifies the equipment accuracy standards to be applied.
 As indicated in section 10.3 of Marine Order 42 this means the equipment is calibrated and certified:

 - as required to comply with:

 - the National Trade Measurement Regulations 2009, or

 - in our approved list of accuracy standards.

 More details are available in the Instrument of approval—approved accuracy standards for weighing equipment for the determination of verified gross mass.